QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

       -- There's no protection against V2 usage at this stage
 ```

-Other restrictions for safe accesses are still enabled on V2 - in particular
+Other restrictions for limited accesses are still enabled on V2 - in particular
 V2 is readonly in this example.

 Dereferencing and Borrowing
 ---------------------------

-Borrowing a safe pointer is subject the the same semantics as borrowing any
-other object.

-Dereferencing always implies a borrow on the target object operation.
-For
+Dereferencing a limited access always implies a borrow on the target object
-example:
+operation.
+For example:

 ```Ada
    procedure P (X : Cell);